 Hazelle Inc. was in production from 1934 to 1975.
 After the factory was closed by Hazelle, it was sold and run by several business owners.
 However, none could maintain the finely tuned company partnership developed over the decades by Hazelle and her staff.
 Unable to find a buyer for the business, the final owner donated all the physical assets to the Helping Hand of Goodwill Industries in Kansas City.

 In 1991, Goodwill Industries offered the unused remaining inventory to the Puppetry Guild of Kansas City and the Hazelle Puppet Project was formed.
 The project was designed to stimulate local puppetry and exhibit the work of Hazelle.

 This project developed into a vision by Diane to create a permanent site for the factory inventory as well as a museum and puppet related venue.
 Through fund raising, community support, and volunteer board member efforts, her dream came true.

-The official Puppetry Arts Institute was created with the mission to: “preserve and promote puppetry through education and entertainment for all ages”.
+Puppetry Arts Institute was created with the mission to: “preserve and promote puppetry through education and entertainment for all ages”.
 The mission continues on as PAI offers a museum room showcasing the Hazelle Inc. factory history, The Houk International Collection, rotating puppet exhibits, a multi- purpose workshop -performance space, a puppet research library, and a gift shop of unique puppet related items.